The Marmot with the CollarDiary of a Philosopher

 My wife became spirited as she spoke of the obscure pleasure of these reposes that are more and more complete, which precede a life that is more and more intense.
 She seemed, to hear her, to have tasted in turn each one of these sleeps.

 My wife is deceived when she prides herself on Philosophy; she is not a Philosopher at all, she is a poet.
 She produces ideas, just as a plant produces flowers, yet more quickly and more abundantly.
 She believes them not, she doubts them not, any longer; she produces them, and that is sufficient.

 This has the consequence that she always beats me in discussion.
-She has four ideas in the time that I have only one.
-This has the additional consequence that not one of her ideas matures in wisdom.
+She has four ideas in the time it takes me to have only one.
+This has the additional consequence that not one of her ideas matures in Wisdom.
 They are sparks that leap out and are quenched.
 There is more Philosophy in two ideas, deeply investigated, weighed up, confronted with reality, than in a hundred ideas, dreamed up and thrown to the wind by these games of fantasy.
 Philosophy is discipline.
 The genius of my wife has never known discipline.

 I feel more and more the need of a friend.

 We had just taken a leisurely breakfast, we had browsed on Windflowers and Snowbells, we were lying in the Sun, on a slab of rock that was good and warm, and I was murmelling softly, eyes half closed, while my wife toyed with my collar.